 Margie couldn't say anything, I was stupefied to further question the doctor.
 All along we are in denial, we cannot accept Mommy has cancer.
 We are not prepared for this!
 Mommy cannot die!
 "Why Lord, why?
-Was my prayers not long and hard as you wanted it to be?
-Was my sins not forgiven, that I am not worthy to ask for this big favor from you?
+Were my prayers not long and hard as you wanted it to be?
+Were my sins not forgiven, that I am not worthy to ask for this big favor from you?
 Why Lord, why?"
 I lamented and was inconsolable.

 Mommy was brought home.

 I stayed with her every weekend because I have to work and because of my young children.
 My family lives an hour and a half away from Mommy's.